This post may contain affiliate links. Please read our disclosure policy.

 - Use thick-cut bacon.
 Thick bacon is my favorite because I love the larger chunks of chewy bacon.
 I always opt for fresh bacon and nothing precooked or microwavable.
 You can also make this recipe with pancetta as a substitute for bacon.

 - Use plenty of oil.
-The oil is what will crisp up the brussels and make them really flavorful.
+The oil is what will crisp up the brussels and make them flavorful.
 Don’t be afraid to go heavy on the oil.

 Roasted Brussels Sprouts with Bacon & Parmesan Cheese